About this blog:

-Although this blog focuses mostly on America’s ongoing attachment to the Middle Ages, my two most-googled posts have explained the best thing Charlemagne never said and defended the real professor behind the much-maligned textbook from Dead Poets Society.
+Although this blog tends to focus on America’s ongoing attachment to the Middle Ages, you’ll find other angles on poetry and history here too.
+My two most-googled posts have explained the best thing Charlemagne never said and defended the real professor behind the much-maligned textbook from Dead Poets Society.

-Other “Quid Plura?” projects have included reading everything Lloyd Alexander ever wrote and posting first drafts of poetry translations: Alcuin on springtime; Walafrid Strabo on ephemeral emperors, Charlemagne in purgatory, and friendship; Theodulf on piles of dead birds; an anonymous poet on Lombards versus snails; and Rainer Maria Rilke on solitude.
+Other “Quid Plura?” projects have included reviews of nearly all of Lloyd Alexander’s novels; a book of poems inspired by gargoyles; a second book of poems inspired by moving from the city to the country; and first drafts of poetry translations: Alcuin on springtime; Walafrid Strabo on ephemeral emperors, Charlemagne in purgatory, and friendship; Theodulf on piles of dead birds; an anonymous poet on Lombards versus snails; and Rainer Maria Rilke on solitude.